Information for patients

 Each woman’s experience is different.
 A mild to strong period pain may be felt, together with vaginal bleeding, and then the pregnancy tissue is passed.
 Some women may have vomiting (being sick), diarrhoea, severe pain and heavy vaginal bleeding.

 Any diarrhoea usually stops as soon as your pregnancy tissue is passed.
-You will need to ensure that you have a supply of painkillers such as Ibuprofen and Co-Codamol at home to relieve any discomfort.
+You will need to ensure that you have a supply of painkillers such as Ibuprofen and Co-codamol at home to relieve any discomfort.

 Bleeding is usually heavier than a period and you may pass some blood clots.
 You must wear sanitary towels and not use tampons.
-Depending on the stage of the pregnancy, you may be able to recognise the pregnancy tissue as the early development of a baby (embryo).

-Once the pregnancy has passed, the bleeding and cramp-like pains will reduce.
+Once the pregnancy has passed the bleeding and cramp-like pains will reduce.
 It is likely you will have cramp-like pains on and off for a week, but this can be managed with Paracetamol and Ibuprofen.

 You must contact the ward if:

-- your vaginal loss starts to smell
+- Your vaginal loss starts to smell.

-- you have a temperature over 37.5ºC (99.5ºF).
+- You have a temperature over 37.5°C.

 Are there any risks and possible complications related to termination of pregnancy?

 - Very heavy bleeding at the time of the procedure.
-This is rare, but can happen to 1 woman in every 1000 having a medical termination of pregnancy.1
+This is rare, but can happen to 1 woman in every 1000 having a medical termination of pregnancy.
+1

 - Post-termination infection.
-This can happen to 1 woman in every 10.2
+This can happen to 1 woman in every 10.
+2

 - Incomplete evacuation of the uterus.
 This means that some pregnancy tissue may have been left behind and further tests or treatment will be needed.
 This occurs in 7 women in every 100 undergoing MTOP.4

-Contact numbers
+Contacts numbers

 Pregnancy Advisory Clinic (North Tees)